 Before joining a group, the two of us will meet to answer any questions you have about the group, learn more about what you are looking for, and see if group is the right fit.

-I am recruiting for an in person therapy group on Wednesdays from 6-7:30 pm.
+My in person therapy group on Wednesdays from 6-7:30 pm has openings for new members!
 All genders and ages welcome.
 This group will be helpful for people who:

 are struggling with depression or anxiety